 Active fund managers are buying and selling constantly, trying to earn a higher return than the market.
 No one knows which stocks will rise in value or fall in value over time.
 No one.
 You may think that because the fund manager does this as their career and has advanced degrees, they will be able to tell what stocks will do.
 But they cannot.
 They can use their best judgment, but at the end of the day, it’s just their best guess.

 Consistently Earn Higher Return

-In order to beat the market, the fund manager has to earn a higher return than the benchmark.
+In order to beat the market, the fund manager has to earn a higher return than the benchmark they are up against.
 But this does not mean if the benchmark returned 8% and the fund returned 8.1% the fund beat the market.
 Since actively managed funds charge a higher expense ratio (fee), they have to return a higher percent compared to the market.
 If the fund has a 1% fee, the fund has to beat the market by more than 1% in order to beat the market.
 This may not seem like a lot, but it is not easily accomplished.

 Invest in passively managed mutual funds that track the market.
 It isn’t sexy or glamorous.
 It’s investing.
 Invest your money in a handful of well run passive mutual funds, add money on a regular basis and forget about them.
 (Read here for things to look for in mutual funds.)
 Ignore the media and the doom and gloom when the markets drop.
 Ignore the hype when your mechanic tells you of a fund that he earned 50% in last year.
 Simply invest in the market and earn the market return.
 It sounds easy and it is.
 The hard part is ignoring your emotions and acting on them.